 But although Insure Oklahoma has continued to provide coverage for thousands of residents, the total number of enrollees amounts to only a very small fraction of the 91,000 Oklahoma residents with incomes below poverty level who are ineligible for Medicaid or subsidized coverage in the exchange.
 Because the state has not expanded Medicaid, most of these people are currently in the coverage gap and don’t have insurance at all.

 Funding for Insure Oklahoma comes from tobacco taxes and matching federal funds that were scheduled to cease at the end of 2013 and be replaced with Medicaid expansion funding.
 But because Oklahoma did not accept Medicaid expansion, the state instead negotiated with the federal government to get a one year extension for Insure Oklahoma.
 The state got a second extension in June 2014 that allowed Insure Oklahoma to continue to operate throughout 2015, and a third extension in June 2015 provided continued federal funding through the end of 2016.
-The state is working to secure permanent approval and funding for Insure Oklahoma, but thus far, the federal government has only been granting the extension one year at a time.
+In March 2016, Oklahoma submitted another waiver that would extend the Insure Oklahoma program through 2018, but as of October 1, 2016, approval from CMS was still pending.

 Despite the fact that Oklahoma has rejected Medicaid expansion, enrollment in the state’s CHIP and Medicaid programs grew slightly from 2013 to the first half of 2015.
 Total enrollment was up 4 percent, from 790,051 in late 2013, to 821,867 in July 2015.
 But by December 2015, enrollment had dropped to one percent less than the 2013 level, to 781,927.

-Although Oklahoma has not changed its eligibility guidelines, several thousand new enrollees in 2014 (sometimes called “woodworkers” because the general open enrollment period has brought people “out of the woodwork”) placed an additional strain on the state’s Medicaid budget.
+Although Oklahoma has not changed its eligibility guidelines, several thousand new enrollees since 2013 (sometimes called “woodworkers” because the general open enrollment periods have brought people “out of the woodwork”) have placed an additional strain on the state’s Medicaid budget.

 Because of the pressures on the Medicaid budget, Oklahoma announced in July 2014 that the state would be implementing a 7.75 percent cut in Medicaid provider reimbursement rates.
 This was expected to net $48 million savings, but in October 2014 the Governor released a statement saying that the state needed to come up with $164 million in additional funding in order to maintain Medicaid coverage at the current levels for the state’s 818,000 Medicaid beneficiaries.
 The budget shortfall was part of the impetus for the state to consider the possibility of switching to managed care organizations for the Medicaid program.